FRex/LuaConsole/README.md

 There is an implementation of input and rendering for SFML 2.x provided in this repo - one class for each of these tasks, four file total.

 ### Demo
-There is a well commented demo of basic usage (and more screenshots) in [LuaConsoleProgram](https://github.com/FRex/LuaConsoleProgram).
+There is a well commented demo (including a compiled exe) of basic usage and using pprint for pretty printing (and more screenshots) at [LuaConsoleProgram](https://github.com/FRex/LuaConsoleProgram).

 ## Features:
 * Easy to interface with any font rendering and key input